axelerant/testimonials-widget/readme.txt

 The single testimonial view supports image, author, title, location, email, company and URL details.

 User submitted testimonials are marked as "Pending" in WordPress Admin > Testimonials listing.
 Testimonials are saved to the `testimonials-widget` custom post type.

-As per Google's quality guidelines, marking up irrelevant or misleading content, such as fake reviews or content unrelated to the focus of a page may lead to review stars removed.
+Introduction to Testimonials Widget Premium plugin for WordPress As per Google's quality guidelines, marking up irrelevant or misleading content, such as fake reviews or content unrelated to the focus of a page may lead to review stars removed.

 = Premium Shortcodes =